Skip to content

 Where Will PayPal’s Stock Price Be in Five Years?

-With the 200 Daily SMA in the region of $81.70, any short-term price rally to $160 or above would result in a divergence between price and the SMA.
+With the 200 Daily SMA in the region of $60.90, any short-term price rally would result in a divergence between the price and the SMA.
 With classical technical analysis dictating that this situation often results in price reverting to mean, it could be a long haul for PayPal investors.

 That doesn’t necessarily mean PayPal stock won’t increase in value, but that the opportunity cost of tying up capital in a position for five years needs to be factored in.

-PayPal’s current P/E ratio of 34.52 suggests that the stock is far from cheap compared to the average P/E ratio for the broader NASDAQ 100 index of 23.38.
-However, a relatively high P/E ratio is par for the course for PayPal, which has, at times, not let the fact that it is ‘expensive’ on traditional metrics get in the way of a surge in the stock price.
-Over the past seven years, the P/E ratio of PYPL has ranged between 32.89 and 79.92, which means the current P/E reading is at the lower end of the long-term range.
+PayPal’s current P/E ratio of 16.90 suggests that the stock could be undervalued compared to the average P/E ratio for the broader NASDAQ 100 index.
+A relatively high P/E ratio had previously been par for the course for PayPal, which has, at times, not let the fact that it is ‘expensive’ on traditional metrics get in the way of a surge in the stock price.

 Strong overall growth, combined with targeting clients who are middle and high-earners, also appears to be paying off.
 Total Payment Volume grew by 9% between 2021 and 2022 and totalled $1.36Trn, and few are forecasting that the firm won’t be able to sustain its momentum.